gettl008/monger/README.md

 *Note: In most cases, modules are set up to automatically look for the commands associated with a program and install if they are unable to find them.*

+## Running Monger
+### MongerScripts
+Although Monger modules can be run directly via command line arguments (see `monger run <module> --help` for more info), Monger was mostly designed to run through MongerScripts that enable stable pipeline construction and editing.
+Templates for running somewhat standard pipelines such as DNA alignment/variant calling are located in the `templates` subdirectory.

+There are four main sections of MongerScript that must be present.
+In order, these are `PROJECT_INFO`, `INPUT_INFO`, `PROGRAM`, and `PROGRAM_ELEMENTS`.
+Info regarding the variables that go into the first two sections can be found in `templates/template.ms`.